Elifaz, Israel: History

 In 2012 it became the first kibbutz in Israel to accept Druze residents; Haza and Nibal Tafesh were unanimously approved as full-fledged members, making them the first Druze in Israel to join a kibbutz.

 In 2014, the solar energy developer Arava Power Company inaugurated six solar fields in the Arava and Negev, generating a total of 36 megawatts of electricity.
-One of these solar fields is in Kibbutz Elifaz.
+One of these solar fields is in Elifaz.